International Journal on Software and Systems Modeling (SoSyM)

 Ruth Breu (Austria)

-Lionel Briand (Canada)
+Lionel Briand (Ireland)

 Jean-Michel Bruel (France)